taverna-extras/taverna-player/lib/generators/templates/ReadMe.txt

        mount TavernaPlayer::Engine, :at => "/"

+  2. Perform Taverna Player's migrations:

+       rake taverna_player:install:migrations
+       rake db:migrate

-  2. Make sure you have defined root_url to something in your config/routes.rb.
+  3. Make sure you have defined root_url to something in your config/routes.rb.
      For example:

        root :to => "home#index"

+  4. Add Taverna Player's assets to your application's manifests.
+     In app/assets/javascripts/application.js:

+       //= require taverna_player/application

+     In app/assets/stylesheets/application.css

+       *= require taverna_player/application

+     And everything should be found by the asset pipeline automatically.

-  3. Make sure you have flash messages in your main layout (usually app/views/layouts/application.html.erb).
+  5. Make sure you have flash messages in your main layout (usually app/views/layouts/application.html.erb).
 For example:

        <p class="notice"><%= notice %></p>
        <p class="alert"><%= alert %></p>

-  4. Taverna Player uses delayed_job to run workflows on a Taverna Server.
+  6. Taverna Player uses delayed_job to run workflows on a Taverna Server.
 If your application is not already using delayed_job then you can install the delayed_job script in your "script" directory with:

        rails generate taverna_player:job

-  5. Taverna Player comes with some very simple, unstyled views and layouts.
+  7. Taverna Player comes with some very simple, unstyled views and layouts.
      If you wish to override these with your own customized views you can copy them into your application with: